The Pregnant Workers Fairness Act (PWFA)

 Other laws that apply to workers affected by pregnancy, childbirth, or related medical conditions, include:

-• Title VII which prohibits employment discrimination based on sex, pregnancy, or other protected categories (enforced by the U.S. Equal Employment Opportunity Commission (EEOC))
+- Title VII which prohibits employment discrimination based on sex, pregnancy, or other protected categories (enforced by the U.S. Equal Employment Opportunity Commission (EEOC))

-• The ADA which prohibits employment discrimination based on disability (enforced by the EEOC)
+- The ADA which prohibits employment discrimination based on disability (enforced by the EEOC)

-• The Family and Medical Leave Act which provides unpaid leave for certain workers for pregnancy and to bond with a new child (enforced by the U.S Department of Labor)
+- The Family and Medical Leave Act which provides unpaid leave for certain workers for pregnancy and to bond with a new child (enforced by the U.S Department of Labor)

-• The PUMP Act which provides nursing mothers a time and private place to pump at work (enforced by the U.S. Department of Labor)
+- The PUMP Act which provides nursing mothers a time and private place to pump at work (enforced by the U.S. Department of Labor)

 Charge of Discrimination

-If you believe that you have been discriminated against at work because of your race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability or genetic information, you can file a Charge of Discrimination.
+If you believe that you have been discriminated against at work because of your race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability or genetic information, or retaliation, you can file a Charge of Discrimination.
 A charge of discrimination is a signed statement asserting that an employer, union or labor organization engaged in employment discrimination.
 It requests EEOC to take remedial action.

 A Charge of Discrimination can be completed through our EEOC Public Portal after you submit an online inquiry and we interview you.
 Filing a formal charge of employment discrimination is a serious matter.
 In the EEOC’s experience, having the opportunity to discuss your concerns with an EEOC staff member in an interview is the best way to assess how to address your concerns about employment discrimination and determine whether filing a charge of discrimination is the appropriate path for you.
 In any event, the final decision to file a charge is your own.